 To understand why a child may be a selective eater, we’ve got to dive a bit deeper into the meaning of picky eating…

 What does it really mean to be a picky eater?
 If you scroll through the comments on various articles on this site, you will find a range of picky eaters from parents looking for advice for a child that is refusing several vegetables, to one that has a seemingly overactive gag reflex every time they even look at some foods.
 Surely, all of these kids can’t all just be picky eaters, or can they?

 Hardly.
 It’s actually more accurate to think of picky eating as a spectrum.
 On one end of this spectrum is the average picky eater, that eats a decent variety of food, but can be particular at times.
 Most families don’t really notice a disruption to their lives with this mild version of picky eating, even though it can be annoying at times.

 Totally on the other side of the picky eating spectrum, I’ve watched both of my other two kids go through what I like to call “normal” picky eating.
-In fact my two year old is in it right now.
-This morning he can down for breakfast and hardly ate his favorite breakfast.
-A few months ago he stopped eating yogurt, but for the most part he has a well rounded diet.
+In fact, my two year old is in it right now.
+This morning he came down for breakfast and hardly ate any oatmeal, his favorite breakfast.
+A few months ago, he stopped eating yogurt, but for the most part, he has a well rounded diet.

 When Does a Child Actually Have Some Type of Food Aversion Disorder?

 There a lot of different terms coined by different researchers and practitioners to describe a child that eats very small variety of foods.